-The tariff that Network Rail has locked on behalf of all non-buying group and charter operators and Network Rail's own usage for 2022/23 is 19.166 pence per kWh.
+The tariff that Network Rail has locked on behalf of all non-buying group and charter operators and Network Rail's own usage for 2023/24 is 19.846 pence per kWh.
 We consider this tariff to be reasonable, despite the fact that it can be difficult to negotiate tariffs where consumption demand is complex to predict.

 This tariff recovers the energy cost only (including the various levies and energy related costs described above) it does not include delivery tariffs, which would be charged separately on an ESTA by ESTA basis.
+The national average is 3.057p/kWh for 2023/24.